SEND

 Assessing and reviewing pupils' progress towards outcomes

 Children who are having intervention are monitored by our SENCo through discussions with Teachers and Staff, Assessment Monitoring and Class Provision Maps.
-The school uses an Assess plan, do review cycle for all interventions at every level of additional support/ intervention and strategy to carefully monitor what support works best for the individual child and what may need adjusting to promote good progress.
+The school uses an Assess, plan, do and review cycle for all interventions at every level of additional support/ intervention and strategy to carefully monitor what support works best for the individual child and what may need adjusting to promote good progress.

 There is no need for pupils to be registered or identified as having special educational needs unless the school is taking an additional or different action.
 Needs may have been identified in another setting and this information is passed on during transition meetings.